Goal of Lab 7:

 • Acoustic intensity can be ‘eyeballed’ by viewing the waveform or spectrogram directly.
 Note down the relative darkness on spectrogram and the relative size of deviations from zero waveform for different phonation types in Table 7.1.

-relative darkness = loudness (spectrogram)
+in spectrograms, relative darkness = loudness

 • Amplitude can also be quantified by viewing the amplitude envelope (green contour) on the spectrogram display (see Figure 7.4).
 Note down in Table 7.1 the green amplitude value (in dB) on the right of the screen for different phonation types.